lvneeee/vuoncuaviet/content/Knowledge_Garden/SQL/JOIN_UNION.md

 ---

-## Exercises I practiced
-- [x] Get order details with customer names
-- [x] Merge sales data from two years
-- [x] JOIN 3 tables: orders, customers, products
-- [x] Compare UNION vs UNION ALL
-- [x] Create summary reports from multiple sources
+# Note when using JOIN & UNION

+## With JOIN:
+- Always check the ON condition to avoid incorrect results
+- Use aliases (A, B) for better readability
+- Be mindful of performance when joining large tables

+## With UNION:
+- All queries must have the same number of columns
+- Column data types must be compatible
+- Column names are taken from the first query

 ---

-## Conclusion & Key Takeaways
+# Conclusion & Key Takeaways

 **JOIN** and **UNION** help me:
 - Combine data from multiple tables flexibly
 - Create complex and detailed reports
 - Work efficiently with relational databases
 - Greatly expand my data analysis capabilities

+---

+# Exercises I practiced
+- [x] Get order details with customer names
+- [x] Merge sales data from two years
+- [x] JOIN 3 tables: orders, customers, products
+- [x] Compare UNION vs UNION ALL
+- [x] Create summary reports from multiple sources

 > **Next up:** I'll dive deeper into advanced JOINs and subqueries to unlock even more SQL power!